matthew-hre/env/README.md

 ```

 This is type safe and will give you autocompletion based on your schema.
 Additionally, errors will be thrown at runtime if the environment variables do not match the schema.

+## Configuration

+The `loadEnv` function accepts two optional parameters: `env` and `options`.

+- `env`: An object representing the environment variables to validate.
+Defaults to `process.env`.
+- `options`: An object containing options to customize the behavior of the `loadEnv` function.
+  - `exitOnError`: If set to `true`, the process will exit with a non-zero status code if the environment variables are invalid.
+Defaults to `true`.

 ## License